HP-Robotics/HPRoboticsDesign/docs/learning-course/stage1/1A/section1-exercise6.md

 In this exercise, you will create a large box tube frame in the shape of a right triangle.

-- Try to copy the example triangle frame. **Use the concepts you learned in the previous exercises** to do so. **Remember to insert the origin cube first!**
+- Try to copy the example triangle frame.
 - Create or add to the side layout sketch first, then reference it as you build the frame.
 - Mess with the `aligned rectangle` tool in your layout sketch to create the geometry.
 Additional information and the sketch is shown below.